• Home

 Reading time: minutes

-Have you ever had so much on your mind that you couldn’t sleep or focus on your daily tasks?
-A heap of disorganized thoughts?
-Try brain dump!
+Do you have so much on your mind that you can’t sleep or focus on your daily tasks?
+Or the opposite—you feel numb and nothing useful and creative comes to your mind?

-The idea is that you put your thoughts out, without thinking, delay and censoring.
+The idea is simple: you put your thoughts on paper, without thinking, editing, and self-censoring.

 Let's see how it's done.